Alinto/sogo-connector/README.md

 javascript.options.showInConsole = true.
   Logs errors in chrome files to the Error Console.

-nglayout.debug.disable_xul_cache = true.
-  Disables the XUL cache so that changes to windows and dialogs do not require a restart.
-This assumes you’re using directories rather than JARs.
-Changes to XUL overlays will still require reloading of the document overlaid.

 browser.dom.window.dump.enabled = true.
   Enables the use of the dump() statement to print to the standard console.
 See window.dump for more info.
 You can also use nsIConsoleService from privileged script.